arnxvpp/pp/README.md

 │
 ├── packages/                          (Ready to install) │   ├── premierplug-talent-management-v1.2.0.zip
+│   ├── premierplug-theme-v1.0.1.zip  (CSS FIXED)
-│   ├── premierplug-theme-v1.0.0.zip
+│   ├── premierplug-content-importer-v1.2-FIXED.php (USE THIS ONE)
-│   └── premierplug-content-importer.php
+│   └── premierplug-content-importer.php (OLD - DO NOT USE)
 │
 ├── premierplug-talent-management/     (Plugin source) │   ├── premierplug-talent-management.php